Two people dead in wrong way crash on I-196

 Wrong way accidents

-The driver who was going the wrong direction is usually presumed at fault but comparative fault came come into play if another driver or something else contributed to the crash.
+The driver who was going the wrong direction may be treated as primarily responsible, but comparative fault can come into play if another driver, roadway condition, vehicle issue, or other factor contributed to the crash.

 This is comparative fault, which means that the percentage of negligence can be reduced by however much the other parties were at fault.